Tips for Cleaning Your AC System

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s moldy, you can clean it by draining diluted bleach through the tube to sanitize the line.
+Then examine your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s dirty, you can clean it by draining watered-down bleach through the tube to sanitize the line.
 Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from Age Heating & Cooling can make your unit more efficient and help it last longer.
-We also have convenient service agreements, so you won’t forget to schedule your routine service!
+We also provide convenient service agreements, so you won’t forget to plan your routine tune-up!